jasonstreet/CI-Ecommerce/README.md

 To deploy the website, I deployed via the master Github branch through Heroku.
 To do this, I went into the Deployment section of my Heroku application settings, selected Master branch under manual deployment, and deployed from there.
 I also added my secret keys and URLs to my Heroku config variables, and then removed the hard-coded values from my code.
 This was done for security purposes.

+Since i deployed through GitHub, each time I wanted to update my project I had to commit to Git using the following methods:
+1. Using the developer console in Cloud9 I logged into GitHub, then I added all of my changes using ```git add --all```
+2. I then committed the additions along with a message using ```git commit -m "message here"```
+3. Then I pushed to GitHub using ```git push```

 ## Testing <a name="Testing"></a>

 In order to test my application, I used Djangos in-built testing framework.
 I created separate test files for different sections of my application, such as the payment form, account creation, and product selection.